 Add a search using Literature Search that returns <300 results.
 (Hint: Use the PICO I gave you. )

+Typically you should include key words indicating the type of study you’re looking for, the patient population and specific interventions if you know them.
+Whereas including specific outcomes of interest or “placebo” may make your search too broad.

+When structuring your search, utilize quotation marks “” to search for specific word pairings, parentheses () to group similar words separated by the OR function, and separate grouped words by the AND function.

+Hint: Look up if there are alternative names for any words of interest and include them in the search using the OR function.
+For example, (ARNi OR sacubitril/valsartan)

 Why <300?
 A good research question should be focused and narrow.
 If your search is returning >500 studies, it might be that your search and research question are too broad.

 Set the search to run every month.

-Play around with Search Exploration to create better searches.
+Play around with Search Exploration to weed out what terms are most commonly used in papers surrounding this topic.
+Use these terms to create better literature searches.

-Add a search you create from search exploration.
+Add a search you create from terms found in search exploration.

 Add these papers manually: